-Speaking of the patient portal, we highly suggest signing up for an account.
-You can make and cancel appointments online, message your doctor, and ask for prescription refills, among other things, from your own computer 24/7.
+We highly suggest signing up for a patient portal account.
+You can make and cancel appointments online, send a message to your doctor, and ask for prescription refills, among other things, from your own computer 24/7.
 Click here to learn more and to request an account.

 4. Give us a call

 If you need to call our clinic ahead of your appointment, or at any time, try to avoid the busiest times between 8:00 a.m. and 10:00 a.m. or during the lunch hour.
 We get hundreds of calls each day and have a team of people ready to schedule appointments, answer questions, or direct you to the right person.